martinsbash/martinsbash/README.md

 **[`claude-skills`](https://github.com/martinsbash/claude-skills)**.
 A small library of composable skills for Claude Code and Claude agents.
 Each skill is a self-contained Markdown file that activates on specific triggers.
 The library currently covers six areas: recursive self-correction, production-grade prompt engineering, context compression for long sessions, session continuity across conversations, deep research with per-claim source verification, and a super-intelligence multi-lens reasoning skill for consequential questions or tasks.
 I update the skills every two weeks.
 Each new version closes a specific gap that the previous one didn't solve.
 I write about what changed and why in each skill's SKILL.md.

 **[`b2b-lead-gen-system`](https://github.com/martinsbash/b2b-lead-gen-system)**.
-A business discovery pipeline.
-Given search criteria, it finds matching businesses and pulls the structured detail I actually need to work with them: contact info, web presence, ownership signals, offering gaps, anything worth knowing before outreach or underwriting.
+This is a business discovery pipeline that I am currently working on.
+Given search criteria, it finds matching businesses, pulls and scraps the web to provide the structured details I actually need to work with them: contact info, web presence, ownership signals, offering gaps, anything worth knowing before outreach or underwriting.
 My primary use case right now is SMBs without working websites, but the engine is general.
 Built from daily operational use, not from a clean-sheet design.
-The current repo shows the general shape of the approach, and I'm actively rebuilding it into a proper end-to-end tool that produces agency-grade output rather than a sequence of intermediate scripts.
+The current repo shows the general shape of the approach, and I'm currently working on turnint it into a proper end-to-end tool that produces agency-grade output rather than a sequence of intermediate scripts.

 **[`trading-pattern-ai`](https://github.com/martinsbash/trading-pattern-ai)**.
 A pattern-recognition tool I'm building for my own trading workflow.
-Five chart patterns, defined by liquidity engineering rather than shape, with a planned backtest framework and alerting.
+Five chart patterns, defined by liquidity engineering, with a planned backtest framework and alerting.
 In active development and honestly early.

 ---